shahed21/CMakeBB/readme.md

     ./runtests.sh

+### Install Build
+The following command, run in the `scripts/` folder, can be used to install the project built executable and libraries to system accessible folders.
+One needs system administrator access to run this command successfully.

+    ./install.sh

 ## What to change for your project
 The following items have to be changed to port this for a new project, or an existing one.